cgeils25/Bulk_Chemical_Similarity_Search/README.md

 This is a data pipeline I developed for my research which downloads, extracts data from, and runs a tanimoto similarity search on every compound available on PubChem.

+I used it to identify new organic cations to use to synthesize Hybrid Organic-Inorganic Halide Perovskites, but it could be adapted to your needs by editing one or more of the stages specified in 'Usage'

 I tried my best to optimize this with parallelization and file compression to reduce storage requirements, but you could probably push things further by writing in C/C++ and with some more clever tricks.
 I skipped this because I had to publish my paper eventually...

 ## Setup